fabianwilflingsederxxxl/techstack-tutorial/02-babel-es6-eslint-husky/Readme.md

     "prettier.eslintIntegration": true
 }
 ```
 > You need to reload to see the extensions in action.
-For other Texteditors the setup will vary
+For other Text editors the setup will vary.

 ## Git Hooks with Husky